ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/bulk-create-publish-labels-using-powershell.md

 search.appverid:
 - MOE150
 - MET150
-description: "In Office 365, you can use labels to implement a retention schedule for your organization.
-As a record manager or compliance officer, you might have hundreds of labels to create and publish.
-You can do this through the UI in the Security and Compliance Center, but creating labels one at a time is time-consuming and inefficient.
-By using the script and .csv files provided below, you can bulk create and publish labels and label policies.
-First you create a list of the labels and a list of the label policies in Excel, and then you bulk create the labels and label policies in those lists by using PowerShell.
-This makes it easier to create and publish at one time all of the labels that your retention schedule requires."
+description: "In Office 365, you can use retention labels to implement a retention schedule for your organization.
+As a record manager or compliance officer, you might have hundreds of retention labels to create and publish.
+You can do this through the UI in the Security and Compliance Center, but creating retention labels one at a time is time-consuming and inefficient.
+By using the script and .csv files provided below, you can bulk create and publish retention labels and retention label policies.
+First you create a list of the retention labels and a list of the retention label policies in Excel, and then you bulk create the retention labels and retention label policies in those lists by using PowerShell.
+This makes it easier to create and publish at one time, all of the retention labels that your retention schedule requires."
 ---

 # Bulk create and publish retention labels by using PowerShell

-In Office 365, you can use labels to implement a retention schedule for your organization.
-As a record manager or compliance officer, you might have hundreds of labels to create and publish.
-You can do this through the UI in the Security &amp; Compliance Center, but creating labels one at a time is time-consuming and inefficient.
+In Office 365, you can use retention labels to implement a retention schedule for your organization.
+As a record manager or compliance officer, you might have hundreds of retention labels to create and publish.
+You can do this through the UI in the Security &amp; Compliance Center, but creating retention labels one at a time is time-consuming and inefficient.

-By using the script and .csv files provided below, you can bulk create and publish labels and label policies.
-First you create a list of the labels and a list of the label policies in Excel, and then you bulk create the labels and label policies in those lists by using PowerShell.
-This makes it easier to create and publish at one time all of the labels that your retention schedule requires.
+By using the script and .csv files provided below, you can bulk create retention labels and publish retention label policies.
+First you create a list of the retention labels and a list of the retention label policies in Excel, and then you bulk create the retention labels and retention label policies in those lists by using PowerShell.
+This makes it easier to create and publish at one time, all of the retention labels that your retention schedule requires.

-For more information about labels, see [Overview of labels](labels.md).
+For more information about retention labels, see [Overview of labels](labels.md).

 ## Disclaimer

 The sample scripts provided in this topic aren't supported under any Microsoft standard support program or service.
 The sample scripts are provided AS IS without warranty of any kind.
 Microsoft further disclaims all implied warranties including, without limitation, any implied warranties of merchantability or of fitness for a particular purpose.
 The entire risk arising out of the use or performance of the sample scripts and documentation remains with you.
 In no event shall Microsoft, its authors, or anyone else involved in the creation, production, or delivery of the scripts be liable for any damages whatsoever (including, without limitation, damages for loss of business profits, business interruption, loss of business information, or other pecuniary loss) arising out of the use of or inability to use the sample scripts or documentation, even if Microsoft has been advised of the possibility of such damages.

-## Step 1: Create a .csv file for creating the labels
+## Step 1: Create a .csv file for creating the retention labels

-First you create a .csv file that contains a list of your labels with their retention settings.
+First you create a .csv file that contains a list of your retention labels with their settings.
 You can use the sample below as a template by copying it into Excel, converting the text to columns (in Excel \> **Data** tab \> **Text to Columns** \> **Delimited** \> **Comma** \> **General**), and then saving the worksheet as a .csv file in a location that's easy to find.

 For more information about the parameter values for this cmdlet, see [New-ComplianceTag](https://go.microsoft.com/fwlink/?linkid=866511).

 Notes:

-- If you don't provide a source file for creating labels, the script moves on and prompts you for the source file for publishing labels (see the next section), and the script will publish only existing labels.
+- If you don't provide a source file for creating retention labels, the script moves on and prompts you for the source file for publishing retention labels (see the next section), and the script will publish only existing retention labels.

-- If the .csv file contains a label with the same name as one that already exists, the script skips creating that label.
-No duplicate labels are created.
+- If the .csv file contains a retention label with the same name as one that already exists, the script skips creating that retention label.
+No duplicate retention labels are created.

 - If you change or rename the column headers, the script will fail.
 The script requires a .csv file in the format provided here.